palsimen/netatmo-weather-display/README.md

 # netatmo-weather-display
-Weather display for Netatmo weather station using Raspberry Pi
+Weather display for Netatmo weather station using Raspberry Pi and ZeroSeg

 App is typically started from a script, e.g: